promod/promod4/readme.txt

 1-5 symbolizes players on Attacking side from top to bottom looking at the Shoutcaster-bars.
 6-10 same goes here, players on Defending side.

-If you set the number higher than 10 (11+) you will be able to follow another Shoutcaster.
+Setting the number greater than 10 (11+) will enable the ability to follow another Shoutcaster.
 This requires the Shoutcaster you want to follow was using the player-binds to follow that player.
 You will get a confirmation message which Shoutcaster you are following.